 - Community-dwelling stroke survivors who have difficulties performing daily activities should be assessed by a trained clinician.
-(Legg et al. 2017) - Community-dwelling stroke survivors with confirmed difficulties in personal or extended activities of daily living should have specific therapy from a trained clinician (e.g. task-specific practice and training in the use of appropriate aids) to address these issues.
+(Legg et al. 2017) - Community-dwelling stroke survivors with confirmed difficulties in personal or extended ADL should have specific therapy from a trained clinician (e.g. task-specific practice and training in the use of appropriate aids) to address these issues.
 (Legg et al. 2017)